dhiltonp/inav/README.md

 If no barometer is needed, disable USE_BARO in `src/main/target/$TARGET/target.h` and you'll have enough space.

+A list of devices that can be enabled is in `src/main/drivers/bus.h`.

 ## Features

 * Outstanding navigation performance out of the box